09 Jul Averbukh, Kuppershmidt (1860 – 1930s)

 Sheina-Gitel died in the mid-1930s in her sleep, like her husband.
 Tsiporah and a neighbor were present at the burial.
 The rest of the family lived too far away to make the trip.

-Of the Averbukh children that reached adulthood, Khanah and Tsiporah (Polina) were buried in the Kiev Kurenevskoye and Berkovtsy cemeteries, respectively; Yankel-Shmul (Kutsya) in Belaya Tserkov; Avrum (Abraham) in Philadelphia; Esther in San Francisco; Dinah in a common grave during the World War II siege of Leningrad; Leib (Lev) was cremated in Leningrad.
+Of the Averbukh children that reached adulthood, Khanah and Tsiporah (Polina) were buried in the Kiev Kurenevskoye and Berkovtsy cemeteries, respectively; Yankel-Shmul (Kutsya) in Belaya Tserkov; Avrum (Abraham) in Philadelphia; Esther in San Francisco; Dinah in a mass grave during the World War II siege of Leningrad; Leib (Lev) was cremated in Leningrad.
 For everyday consumption in the Soviet Union, they used a patronymic Vladimirovich / Vladimirovna which was a Russified form of Volfovich / Volfovna that appeared in their papers and on their gravestones.
 All their descendants live in the United States.

 In 2021, almost a century after Velvel Averbukh died, the Jewish Religious Community “Mitsva” of Belaya Tserkov published The World of Jews of Belaya Tserkov: History, Sights, Personalities, researched and written by Dr. Evgeny Chernetsky.